-Imagine yourself walking through a garden.
-Are the plants reaching out to you as you walk (imagine a Disney scene)?
-Or are they retracting?
-Are you projecting a message of love and kindness—or are you crushing delicate flowers with each step?
+Are the plants reaching out to you feeling safe as you walk through (imagine a Disney scene)?
+Or are they retracting, retreating, trying to run away, clamming up to protect themselves because they sense danger?
+Are you projecting a message of love and kindness or are you crushing delicate flowers with each step?

 Cycles of Hurt

-Our first reaction, however, is often the opposite of transformational.
-When someone is throwing darts at us, it’s tempting to throw a dart back.
+This, however, is not a typical first reaction.
+When someone is throwing darts at us, it’s tempting to throw darts back.
 When someone is mean to us, our first reaction is to be mean back.
-If you were mean back to your wife, she would probably be hurt again and withdraw further.
+If you were mean back to your partner, they would probably be hurt again and withdraw further.
 Those first three days might turn into six.
 Sometimes couples slowly drift apart like this!

 Going with our first reaction can create cycles of anger and hurt.
-The alternative is not to react, but to take action that is rooted in the truth of your feelings.
-The truth of your relationship with your wife is most likely that you love her, and an action rooted in that love—telling her you love her, making a cup of tea, giving a back rub—will create transformation.
+The alternative is not to react, but to take action rooted in your true feelings—love rather than hurt.

-Studies have shown that oxytocin, the hormone and neurotransmitter previously only associated with labor and breast-feeding, is also signaled to release by acts of appreciation, generous touch, gratitude, and emotional connections with others.
+Studies show that oxytocin, the hormone and neurotransmitter previously only associated with labor and breast-feeding, is also signaled to release by acts of appreciation, generous touch, gratitude, and emotional connection with others.

 - Increase longevity as a result of cancer support groups.

 - Treat addictions.
-When scientists administered oxytocin to rodents who were addicted to cocaine, morphine or heroin, the rodents opted for less drugs or showed fewer symptoms of withdrawal (Billings, 2006).
+When scientists administered oxytocin to rodents addicted to cocaine, morphine, or heroin, the rodents opted for less drugs or showed fewer symptoms of withdrawal

-- Increase sexual receptivity and counter impotence (Pederson, 2002).
+- Increase sexual receptivity and counter impotence .

-- Counteract the effects of cortisol (a stress hormone), thereby boosting immunity (Legros, 2003).
+- Counteract effects of cortisol (a stress hormone), thereby boosting immunity.

-- Extend the life-span of parents who are care-givers as opposed to non-care-giver parents.**
+- Extend lifespan of parents who are caregivers (as opposed to non-caregiver parents).

 - Accelerate healing in those who have a loving pet.

-- Contribute to the healing effects of massage, acupuncture, and meditation.**
+- Contribute to healing effects of massage, acupuncture, and meditation.